Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Ready to hire (has budget, needs capacity)

 Three months of constant interruptions.
-The assistant is doing tasks, but Mei is still involved in every decision.
+The assistant is handling tasks, but Mei is still pulled into every decision.

 Time saved: 3 hours weekly.